Model-based Drug Development

 Students should be able to:

-• extracting key points from scientific literature
+• extract key points from scientific literature

-• effective written communication.
+• effectively use written and verbal communication.

 Assessment methods